-- Anti-Wrinkle solutions and dermal fillers are also being counterfeited and imported from overseas suppliers; and you’ll need to learn how to recognise a fake or counterfeit cosmetic products versus the real thing.
+- Anti-Wrinkle solutions and dermal fillers are also being counterfeited and imported from overseas suppliers, and you’ll need to learn how to recognise fake or counterfeit cosmetic products versus the real thing.

 Let’s face it, everyone wants a bargain.
 Most of us have budgets to consider looking our best is an investment.
 With online shopping so readily available to consumers and so many options available, a “discount mentality” about ALL types of purchases, including medications and surgical procedures, has taken over the mindset of many consumers.